Minhzang/project/README.md

 - Categories: Food, Transport, Study, Entertainment, Health, Shopping
 - Filters by text, date and category
 - Balance and budget with alert when exceeded
-- Pie chart by category and bar chart over time using Chart.js
+- Pie chart for personal spending categories using Chart.js (shows after adding transactions)
 - Export / import data as JSON
 - Light and dark modes